-We'd recommend the Helinox Chair Zero and Alite Mayfly to our backpackers.
-They are about the same weight as a taco-style chair but with added comfort and a more condensed packing size.
-If you're really looking to shave ounces, however, the Crazy Creek Hex 2.0 PowerLounger could easily serve as both your sleeping pad and your chair.
+We'd recommend the Helinox Chair Zero and REI Co-op Flexlite to our backpackers.
+They are about the same weight as a taco-style chair but with added comfort and smaller packed size.
+If you're looking to shave ounces, however, the Crazy Creek Hex 2.0 PowerLounger could serve as both your sleeping pad and your chair.

-If you're staying in the frontcountry, you may want to consider one of the chairs in our Camping Chairs Review.
-If your space is limited by a small or cramped car, however, some of the chairs in this review could serve as a great middle ground.
+If you're staying in the front-country, you may want to consider one of the chairs in our Camping Chairs Review.
+If you have a small car, however, some of the chairs in this review could serve as a great middle ground.
 Weight is much less important when traveling by vehicle, so we'd urge car campers to look more closely at the "comfort" and "versatility" sections of each review.

 Outdoor concerts are one of the best parts of summer, and one way to make them even better is with a lightweight chair.
 Because outdoor venues often ban chairs, any of the taco-style chairs in this review are perfect for this activity.
 Because weight is less important, we'd want the most comfortable taco style chair we could find.

-All taco-style chairs will perform essentially the same on sand.
-They work, but your butt might get covered in sand.
+All taco-style chairs perform similarly on sand.
+They work, but your butt will likely get covered in sand.
 As far as tent-style chairs go, the wider the feet, the better.
 The TravelChair Joey has wider feet than its competitors, making it one excellent choice.
-The Mayfly is much more stable and much less likely to sink, but the seat is quite low from the get-go.
+The Stonefly is much more stable and much less likely to sink.